 Reminder text messages can link to the event’s website or social media page, an attendee’s online ticket, or even a map of available parking.
 The recipient doesn’t have to copy down information, but can refer to the text message later on as long as they don’t delete it.

-Event Reminder Automated Calls
+Invitation Reminder Automated Calls

 Phone calls can also serve as good reminders of an upcoming event.
 They also have a high likelihood of being answered or heard as a message quickly, as cell phones are so prevalent and usually with their owners.